dibollinger/CookieBlock-Consent-Crawler/crawler/README.md

 Due to the GDPR, websites that offer their services to users connecting from countries in the EU are required to request consent for storing cookies on the browser.
-This is commonly accomplished using consent notices offered b Consent Management Providers.
+This is commonly accomplished using consent notices offered by Consent Management Providers.

-These consent notices offer toggles for the visitor to accept or reject cookie categories, which can display detailed information of the purpose of each cookie.
+These consent notices provide toggles for the visitor to accept or reject cookie categories, which can display detailed information of the purpose of each cookie.
-This crawler specifically targets consent notices that display such information, for the purpose of gathering a dataset of cookie labels.
+This crawler specifically targets consent notices that display such information, for the purpose of gathering a dataset of cookie with purposes.

 Each cookie is assigned to one of the following purpose classes:

 * __Strictly Necessary Cookies__: Cookies that are required for the website to function properly.
-These require no consent from the visitor and usually cannot be rejected, but are still declared inside privacy policies and consent management popups.
+These require no consent from the visitor and usually cannot be rejected.
 * __Functional Cookies__: Cookies that provide additional services or improve the user experience, but are not strictly necessarily for the website to function.
 This includes cookies such as website style settings, user preferences, etc.